thcorre/phnog2025-workshop/docs/dc-lab/README.md

 # PhNOG 2025 DC Lab

+!!! info "Disclaimer"
-Disclaimer: This lab, which is based on srl-sros-telemetry-lab <https://github.com/srl-labs/srl-sros-telemetry-lab> (Kudos to Marlon Paz, Roman Dodin, Kevin Todts) has been modified for PhNOG 2025 workshop to align more with DC latest best practices (IPv6 underlay infra and use of unnumbered BGP underlay with IPv6 link-locals, bfd sessions used on eBGP peers, optimized BGP timers) as well as to demonstrate additional EVPN capabilities such as Multihoming All-Active.
+    This lab is based on [srl-sros-telemetry-lab](https://github.com/srl-labs/srl-sros-telemetry-lab).
+(Kudos to Marlon Paz, Roman Dodin and Kevin Todts).

+    We have modified the lab for this workshop to better align with the latest DC best practices (IPv6 underlay infra, Usage of BGP unnumbered underlay with IPv6 link-locals, BFD sessions used on eBGP peers, optimized BGP timers etc.) and to also demonstrate additional EVPN capabilities like All-Active multihoming.

-This lab represents a small Clos DC fabric with [Nokia SR Linux](https://learn.srlinux.dev/) switches running as containers and a DC gateways layer composed by [Nokia SROS](https://www.nokia.com/networks/technologies/service-router-operating-system/) DC Gateways on a containerized vSIM image.
+This lab represents a small Clos DC fabric with [Nokia SR Linux](https://learn.srlinux.dev/) switches running as containers and a DC gateways layer composed by [Nokia SROS](https://www.nokia.com/networks/technologies/service-router-operating-system/) DC Gateways on a containerized vSIM image (VM-based).

 Goals of this lab: